Pashtunistan: Khyber Pakhtunkhwa

 Prominent 20th century proponents of the Pashtunistan cause have included Khan Abdul Wali Khan and Khan Abdul Ghaffar Khan.
 Ghaffar Khan stated in the Pakistan Constituent Assembly in 1948 that he simply wanted "the renaming of his province as Pashtunistan same like Punjab, Sindh and Baluchishtan are the names of provinces of Pakistan as ethno-linguistic names, Another name mentioned is Afghania where the initial "A" in Choudhary Rahmat Ali Khan's theory stated in the "Now or Never" pamphlet stands for the second letter in "Pakistan".
 However, this name has failed to capture political support in the province.

 There was support, however, to rename North-West Frontier Province (NWFP) as Pakhtunkhwa (which translates as "area of Pashtuns").
 Nasim Wali Khan (the wife of Khan Abdul Wali Khan) declared in an interview: "I want an identity.
-I want the name to change so that Pathans may be identified on the map of Pakistan..."
+I want the name to change so that Pashtuns may be identified on the map of Pakistan..."

 On 31 March 2010, Pakistan's Constitutional Reform Committee agreed that the province be named and recognized as Khyber-Pakhtunkhwa.
 This is now the official name for the former NWFP.